Vastro-lorde/auto-mobile-ecommerce-backend-temp/README.md

-# CarKobo API - Node.js Migration
+# Car-Ecommerce API - Node.js Migration

-CarKobo car marketplace API migrated from Django to Node.js with Express.js and MongoDB.
+Car-Ecommerce marketplace API migrated from Django to Node.js with Express.js and MongoDB.

 ## 🚀 Features